Design a data loss prevention policy

 Determine how this policy fits into your overall DLP policy strategy.

 Policies can't be renamed once they are created.
 If you must rename a policy, you will have to create a new one with the desired name and retire the old one.
-So decide on the naming structure that all your policies will use now.
+So, from the outset, decide on the naming structure that all your policies will use.

 Map the items in your policy intent statement to configuration options.

 Decide which policy template you will start from: predefined or custom.

 Go through the template and assemble all information required before you create the policy.
 It's likely that you will find that there are some configuration points that aren't covered in your policy intent statement.
 That's ok.
 Go back to your stakeholders to iron out the requirements for any missing configuration points.

 Document the configuration of all the policy settings and review them with your stakeholders.
 You can re-use your policy intent statement mapping to configuration points, which is now fully fleshed out.